qalle2/nes-clock/README.md

 * mapper: NROM
 * PRG ROM: 16 KiB (only 1 KiB is actually used)
 * CHR ROM: 0 KiB (uses CHR RAM)
-* name table mirroring: does not matter
+* name table mirroring: vertical
 * extra RAM: no
 * compatibility: NTSC only (the clock runs at 60.1 fps)

 ## How to use
-There are two modes:
+There are two modes.

-* adjust mode:
+### Adjust mode
-  * program starts in this mode
+* The program starts in this mode.
-  * time does not advance
+* Time does not advance.
-  * cursor (up arrow) is visible
+* Cursor (up arrow) is visible.

+Buttons:
-  * press left/right to move cursor
+* left/right: move cursor
-  * press up/down to change digit at cursor
+* up/down: change digit at cursor
-  * press start to switch to run mode (hour must be 23 or less)
+* start: switch to run mode (hour must be 23 or less)
-* run mode:
+* select: change palette

+### Run mode
-  * time advances
+* Time advances.
-  * cursor is hidden
+* Cursor is hidden.

+Buttons:
-  * press start to switch to adjust mode
+* start: switch to adjust mode
+* select: change palette